Bulk Mail Permit

 - non-Orcas mail

-8. If you have address on your mail pieces, download and complete PS Form 2602-N in the high-lighted areas.
+8. If you have an address on your mail pieces, download and complete PS Form 3602-NZ in the highlighted areas.
 Contact us with any questions.